happycod3r/fzf-tools/README.md

 ## [About](#about)

 The fzf-tools plugin provides functions, key-bindings, and aliases that aim to integrate **fuzzy finder** capabilities into the command line as a default output for certain commands such as `man`, `ls`, `find`, `printenv`, `alias` and others.
-My aim was to make it so that **fzf** would work without having to manually pipe command through to it, write aliases or explicitly call functions.
+My aim was to make it so that **fzf** would work without having to manually pipe commands through it, write aliases or explicitly call functions.
-In other words I wanted to not have to...
+In other words I wanted to avoid doing this:

 ```bash
 man -k . | awk '{print $1}' | sort | uniq | fzf | xargs -r man